 Base amount ÷ months of anticipated travel = monthly budget

 For example, if you think you’ll be traveling a year, divide your entire untouchable-before-travel savings balance by 12, or 12 months in the year.

 Next, subtract your ballpark plane ticket and lodgings costs (notes in hand), plus any bills you have to pay on the road, from the monthly budget above.

-Monthly budget after deducting costs ÷ 4 (four weeks to a month) = weekly budget.
+Monthly budget after deducting costs ÷ 4 (weeks to a month) = weekly budget.

 Your weekly budget pays for food, beer, laundry, bus fares – you know, the essentials.
 On shorter months, you’ll be surprised to see you have an entire week of extra funds.

 Optional step: Weekly budget above ÷ 7 (days to the week) = daily budget.

 This extra step helps ensure you are friendly to your budget on the daily.
 If necessary, only take enough local currency with you for the day that’s within your daily budget so you don’t overspend.